-IV.
-RESOURCE-AWARE MULTI-GATEWAY WMN VIDEO MULTICASTING
+4 RESOURCE-AWARE MULTIGATEWAY WMN VIDEO MULTICASTING

-In this section, we present the four key elements of the resource-aware multi-gateway WMN video multicasting scheme:
+In this section, we present the four key elements of the resource-aware multigateway WMN video multicasting scheme:

-- Two-tier integrated architecture (TIA): The TIA constructs access areas interconnected by a wired network.
-Nodes are assigned to an access area, so as to bound the number of wireless hops to a gateway, in a way that assures acceptable QoS. - Weighted gateway uploading (WGU): The WGU algorithm is used by a multicast source node to select a gateway node within its access area based on load levels, path reliability, and hop count. - Link-controlled routing tree (LCRT): The LCRT algorithm routes traffic within each access area so as to reduce interference and channel contention while achieving a consistently higher throughput.

-• Dynamic Group Management (DGM): The DGM algorithm deals with group membership and recovery from transmission interruptions.
+- Two-tier integrated architecture.
+The TIA constructs access areas interconnected by a wired network.
+Nodes are assigned to an access area, so as to bound the number of wireless hops to a gateway, in a way that assures acceptable QoS. - Weighted gateway uploading.
+The WGU algorithm is used by a multicast source node to select a gateway node within its access area based on load levels, path reliability, and hop count. - Link-controlled routing tree.
+The LCRT algorithm routes traffic within each access area so as to reduce interference and channel contention while achieving a consistently higher throughput. - Dynamic group management.
+The DGM algorithm deals with group membership and recovery from transmission interruptions.

-A. Two-Tier Integrated Architecture (TIA)
+4.1 Two-Tier Integrated Architecture

-As previously discussed, distant users are likely to benefit from employing an Internet shortcut, while proximal users would likely prefer intra-mesh routing.
+As previously discussed, distant users are likely to benefit from employing an Internet shortcut, while proximal users would likely prefer intramesh routing.
 The TIA is designed to facilitate the selection of paths, keeping in mind the differences in objectives among different receivers.
 As illustrated in Fig. 1, all of the nodes join in the lower tier where they are separated into access areas.
-From this point on, we call an access area in which the video source resides as a source access area; an access area in which no video source resides is referred to as a non-source access area.
-In a given source access area, there is one uploading gateway that is selected by the source s using the weighted gateway uploading algorithm; in a given non-source access area, there is one area gateway that is selected based on a defined metric among gateways that have registered with group receivers.
+From this point on, we call an access area in which the video source resides as a source access area; an access area in which no video source resides is referred to as a nonsource access area.
+In a given source access area, there is one uploading gateway that is selected by the source s using the weighted gateway uploading algorithm; in a given nonsource access area, there is one area gateway that is selected based on a defined metric among gateways that have registered with group receivers.